merlon/scala-best-practices/sections/7-functional-programming.md

 2) Is `Set[_]` a *Functor*?
 No because its `map` might erase duplicated values, hence making it useless.

-Note that most of of the data types mentioned above already provide `map` function but *Functor* provides helpful utility functions that can make your code more readable.
+Note that most of the data types mentioned above already provide `map` function but *Functor* provides helpful utility functions that can make your code more readable.
 Consider the following example: